-Ayurveda says that food taken in excess causes Ama (toxins).
-You have to eat the right amount of food.
-At the end of a meal, you want to feel satisfied without feeling bloated or heavy in the stomach.
+Ayurveda advises that excessive food intake leads to the formation of Ama (toxins).
+It is crucial to consume an appropriate quantity of food.
+Ideally, after a meal, you want to feel satisfied without experiencing bloating or heaviness in the stomach.

-This ancient science also recommends not to drink too much water before or during your meal.
-In doing so you are distinguishing your abdominal fire and unable to digest your meal.
+This ancient science also cautions against excessive water consumption before or during a meal.
+Doing so you are distinguishing your digestive fire, hindering proper digestion.